scala-network/ScalaV8/docs/COMPILING_DEBUGGING_TESTING.md

 `cmake -G "CodeBlocks - Unix Makefiles" (...)`

-The additional artifact of the above call is the `monero.cbp` Code::Blocks project file in the build directory.
+The additional artifact of the above call is the `scala.cbp` Code::Blocks project file in the build directory.

 ### Debugging in Code::Blocks (CB)